 SSL security is a critical component to an enterprise’s overall security strategy.
 With the increasing number of Internet-connected devices, online portals, and services that organizations manage, there are more opportunities for vulnerabilities and a growing number of threats that these systems face.

-In order for a certificate life cycle management to be effective all certificates need to be consolidated into a single management system such as the Venafi Trust Platform or Venafi as a Service.
+In order for a certificate life cycle management to be effective all certificates need to be consolidated into a single management system such as the Venafi Trust Protection Platform or Venafi as a Service.
 With these solutions in place, administrators may perform continuous monitoring of systems and certificates, and generate an audit for governance and compliance purposes.
 What is more, this approach reduces the overall cost and complexity of managing SSL certificates across a distributed environment.

 If you feel dizzy after following the above procedures to check SSL certificates and you want to reap the security benefits of certificate lifecycle management automation, contact Venafi for a tailor made solution.